-Starting with SharePoint Framework v1.7, you can build tabs for Microsoft Teams using SharePoint Framework tooling and use SharePoint as a host for your solutions.
+Starting with SharePoint Framework v1.8, you can build tabs for Microsoft Teams with the SharePoint Framework tooling and use SharePoint as a host for your solutions.
 As part of the SharePoint Framework v1.10 you can also publish your solution as Microsoft Teams personal app.

-There are following benefits on using SharePoint Framework as the platform for your Microsoft Teams tabs:
+The benefits to use the SharePoint Framework as the platform for your Microsoft Teams tabs include the following:

-- Development model is similar as for SharePoint Framework web parts
+- Development model is similar to SharePoint Framework web parts

-- Any web part can be exposed as a tab in Microsoft Teams.
+- Any web part can be exposed as a tab or personal app in Microsoft Teams

-- You have different scoping options on exposing your custom tab as a web part and tab in your tenant.
+- The different scoping options to expose a custom tab as a web part and tab in your tenant

 - Your tab will be executed in the context of the underlying SharePoint site behind of the specific team.
 This means that you can take advantage of any SharePoint specific APIs or functionalities in your web part.